Kitchen Faucet Replacement Handyman in San Tan Valley, AZ

 Have the new faucet on-site and opened before work begins.
 Sometimes there are missing pieces or damage from shipping, and you don't want to discover that mid-job.

 Ask your handyman to check the condition of the shut-off valves under the sink.
-If they're original and corroded, they might need replacement too.
-It's a small extra cost now versus a flooded cabinet at 2 AM in three years.
+Naturally, if they're original and corroded, they might need replacement too.
+Indeed, it's a small extra cost now versus a flooded cabinet at 2 AM in three years.

 How The Toolbox Pro Handles Your Faucet Replacement